alexstuk/chess-engine/README.md

 # Chess Engine

-This softwear allows to collect chess positions and train the model that can be used as a chess engine.
+This softwear collects chess positions and trains the ML model that can be used as a chess engine.

-It is made with TensorFlow and reinforcement machine learning.
+The trianing is done with TensorFlow and reinforcement machine learning.

 The idea is borrowed from the following research papers: